-7 Neutralization (Buffer NEU)
+7 Neutralization (Buffer NEU-EF)

-Add Neutralization Buffer NEU to the suspension and immediately mix the lysate gently by inverting the tube until blue samples turns colorless completely!
+Add Neutralization Buffer NEU-EF to the suspension and immediately mix the lysate gently by inverting the tube until the blue sample turns colorless!
 Do not vortex.

 The flask or tube used for this step should not be filled more than two thirds to allow homogeneous mixing.
 Make sure to neutralize completely to precipitate all the protein and chromosomal DNA.
-The lysate should turn from a slimy, viscous consistency to a low viscosity, homogeneous suspension of an off-white floccu-late.
+The lysate should turn from a slimy, viscous consistency to a low viscosity, homogeneous suspension of an off-white flocculate.
 In addition, LyseControl should turn completely colorless without any traces of blue.

-Note: Increase NEU buffer volume proportionally if more than the recommended cell mass is used (see section 4.8 for information on optimal cell lysis).
+Note: Increase NEU-EF buffer volume proportionally if more than the recommended cell mass is used (see section 5.7 for information on optimal cell lysis).

-16 mL 24 mL 1 0 171 asmid purification protocol (section 7.1) if not ed lysis buffer volumes were used. might be advantageous to c he NucleoBond [®] Xtra Colur centrifuge the precipitate first in order to avoid mn Filters.
+Proceed with step 8 of the high-copy plasmid purification protocol (section 8.1) if not significantly more than the recommended lysis buffer volumes were used.

+Otherwise it might be advantageous to centrifuge the precipitate first in order to avoid clogging of the NucleoBond® Xtra Column Filters.

-7.3 Concentration of NucleoBond[®] Xtra eluates with NucleoBond[®] Finalizers
+8.3 Concentration of NucleoBond® Xtra EF eluates with NucleoBond® Finalizers

-Note: Use of the NucleoBond[®] Finalizers is only recommended for vector sizes smaller than 50 kbp.
+Note: Use of the NucleoBond® Finalizers is only recommended for vector sizes smaller than 50 kbp.

-Midi - NucleoBond® Maxi - NucleoBond [®] Finalizer Finalizer Large
+Midi - NucleoBond® Finalizers

+Maxi - NucleoBond® Finalizers